 Compliance with the GDPR is tricky and expensive.
 Companies bringing in millions in revenues can take the steps necessary to comply with the law.
 However, most small businesses bringing in $100,000 will find it exceedingly difficult to rally the finances necessary for compliance.
 There are no WordPress plugins or free compliance tools to relieve the financial burden.
 What choice do these businesses have other than to forgo doing business in the EU and geo-block it?
 None.

 The EU is not alone in issuing splintering rules and regulations.
 Russia, China, and even countries in South America are considering whether an open and free Internet is necessary.
 One can easily foresee a future where the web is split into economic spheres along the lines of the EU, North America, Asia, and so on.

 So, what do you do?
 Prepare.
 Start considering the ideal market for your products and services.
 Learn the laws of the target market and then design your product or service with compliance in mind from the start.
 Those who do not take this step will suffer the same fate as AOL did when it failed to plan for the end of the dial-up modem era and went from the dominant online company to a minnow.

 The end of the Internet is not upon us.
-However, online businesses face significant, restrictive changes over the next two decades.
+However, online businesses face significant, restrictive changes over the next two decades as the splinternet expands.
 Smart business owners will plan accordingly.
 Others will not.
 Guess which group will have a better chance of future success?